janus-idp/software-templates/templates/github/register-github-component/README.md

 - `GitHub hostname`: The hostname of your github instance
   - Default value: `github.com`
   - For Github Free, Pro & Team, use `github.com`
-  - For Github Enterprise, use the hostname of your instance. e.g. `gitlab.mycompany.com`
+  - For Github Enterprise, use the hostname of your instance. e.g. `github.mycompany.com`
   - **NOTE**: this hostname MUST exist in the github integrations in the backstage instance's `app-config.yaml` with the correct access token or github app
 - `Github Organization`: The owner of the repository (user or organization)
-- `Repository`: The name of the repository where your component is located
+- `Repository name`: The name of the repository where your component is located

 ![github-component-info-image](./images/github-component-info.png)

 - `Component Name` (Optional): The name used to identify the component in the backstage catalog
   - **NOTE**: this name also must adhere to the backstage entity name format [requirements](https://github.com/backstage/backstage/blob/master/docs/architecture-decisions/adr002-default-catalog-file-format.md#name).
   - Additionally, this name should not already be in use in the backstage catalog
-  - If left blank, the value of `Gitlab project name` will be used instead
+  - If left blank, the value of `Repository name` will be used instead
-    - If the value of `Gitlab project name` is used, then it must also adhere to these requirements,
+    - If the value of `Repository name` is used, then it must also adhere to these requirements,
   - If these requirements are not met, the component will not be ingested properly.
   - Used to populate the [`metadata.name`](https://backstage.io/docs/features/software-catalog/descriptor-format/#specowner-required) field of the component's `catalog-info.yaml`
 - `Owner`: The owner of the component in the backstage catalog